richardpopple/api-scripts/README.md

 As such, it is very useful for one-off tasks like migrations.

+TO RUN YOU MUST BE ON THE VPN

 # Features
 There is currently only 1 function, invoked from the Main class.